dandesz198/bullshitbingo/README.md

 * Refact
 * Write documentation for code
 * Extend prop-types for the actions
-* Add unit test with Jest
+* Add unit testing with Jest

 ## About the game